oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 the intended audience validation, the resource server refuses to serve the respective request.

-In general, audience restrictions limit the impact of token leakage.
+In general, audience restriction limits the impact of token leakage.
 In the case of a counterfeit resource server, it may (as described below) also prevent abuse of the phished access token at the legitimate resource server.